GORDON STREET CHRISTIAN CHURCH (Disciples of Christ)

 As we look to the future, it is our prayer that we will be transformed into all Christ wants us to be, and that through us, His love and grace will be extended to all people we are privileged to encounter.
 It is our hope that you will join us in serving our Lord Jesus Christ.

 Gordon Street Christian Church (Disciples of Christ) was established on January 21, 1843.
 As a direct result of a visit to the area by Thomas Campbell, a small but enthusiastic group of four men and five women met at the “Little Sisters Meeting House” on Hugo Road to sign a covenant to form the Kinston Church of Christ.
+As far as we can tell, this was the first congregation founded in North Carolina as a Disciple congregation from its birth.

 From its inception, the congregation met in Kinston in a small wooden chapel erected on the corner of Gordon and Herritage Streets.
 In 1870, the wooden church was moved to Caswell Street, and in December of 1891, construction of a new brick house of worship was begun.